WeChat Official Accounts: A Comprehensive Comparison of the Four Types

 Types of WeChat Public Platforms

-They are: WeChat Official Accounts (Service and Subscription), WeChat for Business, Mini Programs
+They are: WeChat Official Accounts (Service and Subscription), WeChat Work, Mini Programs

 Type Target Audience Message Display Message Frequency Limit Follower Verification Pros Cons Advanced API Access